 Read more: How to Get Rid of Love Handles Fast & Easy

 Lose Extra Fat

 Whether you want to lose your love handles, slim down your arms or lose fat on any part of your body, the secret is not to do loads of exercises for these specific body parts, but to focus on losing overall body fat.
 In short, you can't "spot reduce" and focus just on the abs.
 Instead, you have to do exercises that burn lots of calories.
 With that in mind, you'll have to start looking beyond that ab crunch machine.

 Big Calorie Burners

 When choosing gym machines, look for the ones that burn the most calories in the shortest amount of time.
 Among aerobic forms of exercise, running and rowing burn the most calories, so the treadmill and the rower are both going to be big calorie-burners.

-Another thing to consider -- your level of boredom with a machine.
+Another thing to consider — your level of boredom with a machine.
 If you're using a machine you don't like, you're not likely to stick with that type of exercise very often.
-If you prefer the elliptical, which can burn an average of 600 calories per hour, or the stair climber, which burns an average of 400 to 500 calories per hour, use those machines instead, so you'll be more likely to stick with a solid four- or five-day-a-week schedule.
+If you prefer the elliptical, which can burn an average of 670 calories per hour, or the stair climber, which burns an average of 446 calories per hour, use those machines instead, so you'll be more likely to stick with a solid four- or five-day-a-week schedule.

 Among the ab machines at your gym, the "captain's chair" is one of the most effective ways to work both the obliques and the rectus abdominis, or "six-pack" muscles, according to a study published by the American Council on Exercise.
 The "torso track" and "ab roller" were also somewhat effective, according to the ACE study.
 Don't overlook the reverse crunch and the bicycle crunch as effective ways to tone the abs and obliques as well.